Yaachaka/C_book_solutions/cknkCh13/cknkCh13Exrc/README.md

 <!-- START: Problem Statement -->

-Modify the `read_1ine` function in each of the following ways:
+Modify the `read_line` function in each of the following ways:

 a.
 Have it skip white space before beginning to store input characters.
 b.
 Have it stop reading at the first white-space character. *Hint*: To determine whether or not a character is white space, call the `isspace` function.